rimutaka/onprem2az-elastic-query/AzurePoolCrossDbGenerator/ReadMe.md

 ## Applying the scripts

-1. Master key
-2. Data sources
-3. ALT master table
+Follow these steps.
+There are certain constaints that force this order onto us.

-4. Create mirrors
+1. Create mirrors
-5. Create ext tables
+2. ALT master table - *remove mirror_key field from mirror table template if creating mirrors after altering master tables*.
+3. Create dummy ext tables - *it's hard to create valid ext tables on-prem, so just create dummy ones as an interface*.
-6. Create SPs at both ends
+4. Create dummy SPs at both ends - *no body because ext tables are not ready and a remote call doesn't work on-prem*.
+5. Move the DB to Azure Pool
+6. Add Master Keys
+7. Add Ext Data Sources - *ths and following steps can only be done on Azure*.
+8. Replace dummy ext tables with real ext tables
+9. Replace dummy SPs with real SPs

 ## Bootsrapping DB export for Azure SQL Pool